 Few video-game tricks for the boarding

 During the in-app boarding, your user relies on the step-by-step tours, tooltips, adoption meters, feedback and any other tools you provide him with, to help him to understand and to like your app.
-Yes, you can board them in the video session, but that's actually just a supporting (and more or less marketing) tool, as they really manage to forget everything you tell them one minute after the call ends.
+Yes, you can board them in the video session, but that's actually just a support (and more or less marketing) tool as an average person tends to forget a lot in one minute after the call ends.

 These are the simple rules of video-game tutorials.

-1. You want to Teach your users how to use the app, that’s clear, I guess.
+1. Teach your users how to use the app.

-2. You also want to provide users with Comfort - assuring them they are doing great, they are on the right track.
-Videogame can be pretty frantic and players need to some comfort zones, not to be overheated.
-In Saas, it is the same, maybe for a different reason (work environment is stressful), but you want to keep in mind that your users are under the stress and you want to help them to feel more relaxed.
+2. Provide users with Comfort - assuring them they are doing great and on the right track.
+Videogames can be pretty frantic and players need to some form of comfort zone.
+This is similar to Saas.
+Work environment could be stressful so you want to keep in mind that you are helping your users feel more relaxed.

-Just like in games, you must be very careful in feeding the information.
-Cut the boarding into smaller pieces, long tours and texts always take their toll.
+Just like in games, you must be very careful in over-feeding the user with long information that might be difficult to consume.
+Cut the boarding into smaller pieces for a better reception.

 Fight the "I'm afraid I'm using it wrong, I’m getting nowhere" paranoia.
 Ensure users that they are on the right track.

 Video game tutorial is always a natural part of the game.
-You don’t want to explain something using general data which really doesn’t belong to the player, you want them to use their data (data they input, data they created) as they will be motivated not to lose them.
-It’s tempting to fill the app with general data to show what it looks like when the app is fully running.
-But steering users to use their real data works better, show them the results and they will be motivated to keep their data.
-In your app.
+You don’t want to explain something using general data which really doesn’t belong to the player, let them to use the data they created as this motivates them.
+Steering users to use their real data works better, show them the results and they will be motivated to keep their data in your app.

-If you want to learn more about user engagement, tutorials, boarding tours, I can highly recommend you to play video games and see how they are doing this.
-There are light years ahead in the user engagement from the Saas.
+If you want to learn more about user engagement, tutorials and boarding tours, I highly recommend playing video games to get the feel.
 There is so much to learn and adopt.